Apple (song): Critical reception

 "Apple" received mostly positive reviews from music critics.
 Meaghan Garvey of Pitchfork found the track's fruit allegory "curious", but wrote that she had never had a Charli lyric "bounce around" her head in "the way that lines from 'Apple' have".
 Gio Santiago of Resident Advisor wrote that the track "would have no issues turning an empty dance floor into a sweaty sauna" and Ludovic Hunter-Tilney of the Financial Times opined that the track paid tribute to "the sound of the 1980s".
 Writing for No Ripcord, Joe Rivers wrote that it "might seem jaunty and almost throwaway at first, but its lyrics about her relationship with her parents and how she sometimes wants to run away while also recognising their shared traits are truly universal."
 Austin Saalman of Under the Radar praised it for being "infectious" and for "serv[ing] as somewhat more accessible entries, with Charli once again exploring the same shock of inspiration that surely gave way to 2014’s immortal 'Boom Clap'."
 Alexis Yi from The Tech commended its "light touch and comical lyrical stylings, like the way Charli pronounces 'airport' to sound like 'apple'."
-For Paolo Ragusa of Consequence of Sound noted that the song "evokes a bubblegum flair, but almost surprisingly, this conventional sound feels out of place compared to the more haywire, unpredictable tracks."
+Paolo Ragusa of Consequence of Sound noted that the song "evokes a bubblegum flair, but almost surprisingly, this conventional sound feels out of place compared to the more haywire, unpredictable tracks."

 Commercial performance

-In the United Kingdom, "Apple" would debut at number sixty-four on the UK Singles Chart following its virality on TikTok on the issue of 12 July 2024.
-In its fourth week, the song jumped to number 14, until it peaked at number 8 the following week; it would remain at its peak position for another week, inside the top-ten for three weeks and inside the top-twenty for ten weeks in total.
-"Apple" would become the album's highest-charting single at the time it peaked - it would be surpass later by "Sympathy is a Knife" (which peaked at number seven).
+In the United Kingdom, "Apple" debuted at number sixty-four on the UK Singles Chart following its virality on TikTok on the issue of 12 July 2024.
+In its fourth week, the song jumped to number 14, until it peaked at number 8 the following week; it remained at its peak position for another week, inside the top-ten for three weeks and inside the top-twenty for ten weeks in total.
+"Apple" became the album's highest-charting single at the time it peaked - it was surpassed later by "Sympathy is a Knife" (which peaked at number seven).
 In Ireland, "Apple" became the album's first top-ten single, reaching number 9 on the Irish Singles Chart.
 In Australia, the song debuted and peaked at number 18 on the ARIA Singles Chart, where it remained in its peak position for three weeks.
-It would debut alongside XCX and Billie Eilish's "Guess" (which reached the pole position) becoming the highest-peaking singles of the album.
-On the US Billboard Hot 100 chart, the song peaked at number 51, whilst on the Pop Airplay chart it would peak at number 12, becoming XCX's second song from Brat to peak inside the top-twenty.
+It debuted alongside XCX and Billie Eilish's "Guess" (which reached the pole position) becoming the highest-peaking singles of the album.
+On the US Billboard Hot 100 chart, the song peaked at number 51, whilst on the Pop Airplay chart it peaked at number 12, becoming XCX's second song from Brat to peak inside the top-twenty.